Physical-Layer Machine Learning with Multimode Interferometric Photon Counting: Introduction

 A representative example is that of small stochastic quadrature displacements of a resonator (e.g., mechanical oscillator or optical mode) with amplitudes below the vacuum fluctuations.
 Such signals appear in precision force sensing~\cite{Xia2023OmechDQS}, gravitational wave sensing~\cite{LIGO2019PRL_QuEnhancedLIGO,Gardner2024PRL_Waveform}, radiofrequency (RF) detection~\cite{Xia202PRL_RadioQSN}, and dark matter searches~\cite{HAYSTAC2021QuDMSearch,Brady2022QuNetworkDMSearch,Shi2023DMLimits}, and have been increasingly studied in distributed quantum sensing~\cite{Brady2024CorrNoise}.
 While many learning strategies in this context adopt squeezing and homodyne detection~\cite{Zhuang2019SLAEN_theory,Xia2021PRX_SLAEN} (and related learning works~\cite{Oh2024LearnOscillators,Liu2025bosonicLearning}) --- often inspired by coherent displacement sensing protocols --- recent results suggest that these tools are strictly suboptimal for weak stochastic signals.
-In particular, photon counting measurements are known to provide a quantum advantage in the single-mode case~\cite{Shi2023DMLimits,Dixit2021QubitDMSearch}, but their role in high-dimensional, variationally trained architectures remains largely unexplored.
+This motivates the framework of quantum computational sensing, which leverages sequences of quantum sensing, quantum operations, measurements, and optimization to achieve both reduced hardware overhead and lower error probability~\cite{Saeed2025ad,Saeed2025qcs}.
+In particular, photon counting measurements are known to provide a quantum advantage in the single-mode case~\cite{Shi2023DMLimits, Dixit2021QubitDMSearch}, but their role in high-dimensional, variationally trained architectures remains largely unexplored.

 In this paper, we introduce a framework for physical-layer supervised learning of weak stochastic displacement signals using \textit{multimode interferometric photon counting} (Fig.~\ref{fig:main}).
 Our architecture combines a programmable linear optical (a.k.a., beamsplitter) network and photon counting detectors which are optimized via variational training to solve various learning tasks.
-As examples, we consider the tasks of PCA and Cross-Correlation Analysis (CCA), which are crucial for data compression and correlation estimation of high-dimensional data.
+Our module thus serves a variational quantum measurement toolbox~\cite{Meyer2021:varToolbox}.
+As examples, we consider the tasks of PCA and Cross-Correlation Analysis (CCA), which are relevant to data compression and correlation estimation of high-dimensional data \cite{Masiero2009}.
+These machine-learning techniques are widely used in experiments, for instance, in image recognition tasks implemented on a nuclear magnetic resonance (NMR) quantum processor \cite{Xin2021, Dominik2024}.
+Our framework applies to some of these application scenarios in force and field sensing with mechanical sensors as well as thermal-field imaging, as we discuss further in Section~\ref{sec:phys-relev}.

 Beyond the advantage attained via interferometric photon counting, we explore enhancements from multipartite entanglement, realized by distributed squeezed-vacuum states (Fig.~\ref{fig:squeezed}, see also Refs.~\cite{Zhuang2018PRA_dqs,Zhang2021DQSrvw}).
 The resulting \textit{squeezed-vacua-assisted variational processor} features a sandwich structure, with programmable linear-optical networks enclosed between (single-mode) squeezers and anti-squeezers.
 This architecture coherently amplifies weak displacement signals while preserving the multimode interference established by the linear-optical network, enabling a further enhancement in learning tasks.
 The result is a robust and scalable physical-layer learning protocol that combines entanglement-enhanced sensing with task-oriented optimization.